 Pickup included

-Begin your adventure at the iconic Blue Gate, the entrance to the Fes Medina, and learn about its importance as a key gateway into the old city.
+Begin your guided tour at Bab Bou Jeloud, the iconic Blue Gate and main entrance to the Fes Medina.
+Learn about its historical role as the gateway to the old city.

 Explore one of the few religious buildings open to non-Muslims.
 Admire the intricate tilework, wooden carvings, and architectural genius that showcase Islamic craftsmanship at its finest.